SGKutty/go/lessons/lesson-01.md

 - The [GOPATH](https://golang.org/cmd/go/#hdr-GOPATH_environment_variable) environment variable lists places to look for Go code.
 On Unix, the value is a colon-separated string.
 On Windows, the value is a semicolon-separated string.

-- My GOPATH consists of 3 `workspaces`, The **first** one is my **landing workspace**.
+- My GOPATH consists of 3 `workspace`, The **first** one is my **landing workspace**.
 Since it's listed first, whenever I go get any new package, it always ends up in this workspace.

 - Go searches each directory listed in GOPATH to find source code, but new packages are always downloaded into the first directory in the list.